 Finding a.8.
-Beginning a month prior to the November 26th event, several other incidents were recorded in work orders noting that rains struck an object under the vehicle under the vehicle, later determined to be the EMI rod that damaged the train on the night of the 26th.
+Beginning a month prior to the November 26th event, several other incidents were recorded in work orders noting that trains struck an object under the vehicle, later determined to be the EMI rod that damaged the train on the night of the 26th.
 Additionally, multiple maintenance work orders had been recorded to note EMI rod issues in the Link system.